zabbix/zabbix/templates/net/hp_hpn_snmp/README.md

-# HP Enterprise Switch SNMP
+# Template Net HP Enterprise Switch SNMP

 ## Overview

-For Zabbix version: 5.2 and higher
+For Zabbix version: 5.0

 This template was tested on: